jekymin8232/vitalguardai-com/README.md

 "I hope you'll also take a look at miniGit, which offers a variety of features."

+I am always open to providing an improved and updated version of the miniGit source code whenever needed or requested.

 # VitalGuard Integrated Modular Code V3.0 MVP
 **The AI That Still Works When Everything Else Stops.
 Maximum Security.
 VitalGuard AI.**